eugene-y-mak/video-to-ASCII-converter/README.md

 -Auto detect whether to use white on black or black on white

+-Initial version of project was done in C++, but I could not get any monospaced fonts since HarfBuzz would not install no matter what I tried.
+Could be interesting to finish the C++ version to see if there are any significant speed ups in processing time.

 # Bugs

 Processed image exhibits "scanlines," which may be due to how pixels are sampled from the original image to create the ASCII art version.